Blog / Modeling Fundamentals

 Spreadsheets - primarily Microsoft Excel and Google Sheets - are the most common tools used to build financial models for venture capital funds, because of the accessibility and familiarity that most emerging managers have with the tools.
 Many modelers will use add-ins to assist with scenario modeling to help understand the impact of variability in their assumptions, and a number of tools for Monte Carlo and scenario analysis are readily available to help understand portfolio construction assumptions and ranges of expected returns.

-Tactyc Venture Manager is a platform for fund managers to create and manage venture portfolios, which includes a range of features to help fund managers understand portfolio construction and fund management.
+Web-based financial modeling tools that can be used to build financial models for venture funds are few and far between.
+Carta Fund Forecasting (formerly Tactyc), is a platform for fund managers to create and manage venture portfolios, which includes a range of features to help fund managers understand portfolio construction and fund management.
+Using this platform requires a demo by Carta and a Carta subscription.

 The 10 components to building a venture fund model